South Korea–Taiwan relations

+History

 Independence of the Republic of Korea and the Korean War

 The division of Korea, which ended 35 years of Japanese control, was followed by a period of trusteeship by American occupation in the south.
 The first General Election of 1948 South Korean Constitutional Assembly election founded the First Republic under the supervision of United Nations.

-The Republic of China recognized the Constitutional Korean government in the southern portion of the Korean Peninsula and opened an Embassy in Myeongdong, Seoul, on 4 January 1949, four months after the establishment of the Republic of Korea.
+The Republic of China (ROC) was the first government to convey its intent to establish diplomatic relations with the ROK, doing so on 13 August 1948.
+On 16 September 1948, the ROC established a consulate in Seoul.
+On 11 November 1948, the ROK established a diplomatic office in Nanjing.
+On 2 January 1949, the ROC became the first Asian government to publicize its diplomatic recognition of the ROK.

-The People's Republic of China (PRC) was founded in 1949 following the Chinese Civil War and Republic of Korea maintained relations with the Republic of China (ROC), whose government relocated to Taiwan, formerly a Qing prefecture that was under 50 years of Japanese colonial occupation from 1895 to 1945.
+The People's Republic of China (PRC) was founded in 1949 following the Chinese Civil War and the ROK maintained relations with the ROC, whose government relocated to Taiwan, formerly a Qing prefecture that was under 50 years of Japanese colonial occupation from 1895 to 1945.
+After the retreat of the ROC government to Taiwan, the ROK was the first country to move its embassy to Taipei.